feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **A. Named individuals.** Who is named in the source material who might be absent from the script?
 For each absent named individual, ask whether their presence adds specificity, irony, credibility, or emotional weight.
 If yes, include them.

-**B. Specific mechanisms behind general descriptions.** Does the source material explain specifically why something happened — a specific character ability, a specific technical constraint, a specific chain of causation?
+**B. Specific mechanisms behind general descriptions.** Does the source material explain specifically why something happened — a specific technical constraint, a specific chain of causation?
 General descriptions that omit the specific mechanism lose their power.
 Identify every place where the source says not just what happened but why, and make sure the script captures the why.

-**C. Comedic or ironic specificity.** Are there details in the source material that are funny or ironic in their precision — the same number used twice, the exact wrong fix applied again, the deck renamed in a hallway?
+**C. Comedic or ironic specificity.** Are there details in the source material that are funny or ironic in their precision?
 These details prove points more powerfully than general descriptions.
 Identify them and flag them for inclusion.
+Assign the named A9 technique each flagged moment will use.

 **D. Active decisions vs passive neglect.** Does the source material distinguish between things that happened by neglect and things that were active choices?
 This distinction is important for the argument.
 Flag every place where a passive-seeming event was actually a deliberate decision.

 **E. Full emotional context behind known facts.** Are there details in the source material that reframe the weight of something the viewer already knows?
-The specific emotional framing — sobriety as someone's proudest achievement rather than just a biographical fact — changes what the known fact means.
+The specific emotional framing changes what the known fact means.
 Identify these and include them.

 **F. Forward-looking details.** Does the source material describe what comes next for the subject?
-These details need to be as specific and grounded as the details about the crime — the resolution of the story should feel as real as the problem.
-Check that forward-looking sections include concrete specifics not vague summaries.
+These details need to be as specific and grounded as the details about the problem.
+Check that forward-looking sections include concrete specifics, not vague summaries.

-**G. Legal and official sourcing.** Are any figures or facts in the source material traceable to legal documents, court filings, official disclosures, or regulatory records?
-If yes, note this — it adds credibility and should be mentioned in the script.
+**G. Legal and official sourcing.** Are any figures or facts traceable to legal documents, court filings, official disclosures, or regulatory records?
+Note this — it adds credibility and should be mentioned in the script.

 **H. Structural continuity details.** Does the source material contain information about what happened after the main events — roles that kept being filled, structures that continued, mechanisms that persisted?
 These details demonstrate that the argument is about systems not individuals.
 Flag them for inclusion.

-**I. Fun and personality moments.** Are there details in the source material that are inherently funny, surprising, or characterful — details the creator would genuinely react to rather than just report?
+**I. Fun and personality moments.** Are there details that are inherently funny, surprising, or characterful — details the creator would genuinely react to rather than just report?
 Flag these.
-The script needs these moments distributed throughout, not just in the emotional resolution section.
-Cross-reference against Step 3 A9 — each flagged moment should have a named humor technique assigned to it before prose generation begins.
+Assign the named A9 technique each will use.
+The script needs these moments distributed throughout, not just at the end.

-Produce a completeness report listing every gap, missing detail, and underdeveloped section before proceeding.
+Produce a completeness report listing every gap, missing detail, underdeveloped section, and humor technique assignment before proceeding.
 Only proceed to Step 5 when the completeness audit is finished.

 ---